MattMarquise/MattMarquise/README.md

 #### Looking to sign up for IEX Cloud?
 Use [my referral](https://iexcloud.io/s/f9b40f68)!

-#### Want to join a community of Open Source deelopers to support open source repos?
+#### Want to join a community of Open Source developers to support open source repos?
 Then check out this organization I started on GitHub: [The Open Source Community](https://github.com/The-Open-Source-Community)